SamiaTouileb/samiatouileb.github.io/talks.md

 Title of the episode: [ChatGPT og etiske perspektiver](https://lektorlomsdalen.no/2023/04/ll-493-samia-touileb-om-chatgpt-og-etiske-perspektiver/).

 - Invited speaker at Vestland Fylkesommune seminar about teaching, February 2023.
-Title: ``ChatGPT: teknologien, datasettet, og det vi (ikke) vet''.
+Title: *ChatGPT: teknologien, datasettet, og det vi (ikke) vet*.

 - Invited speaker at the lecturers' conference 2023 (University of Bergen), February 2023.
 Invited talk about large language models, their potential and drawbacks for use in education.
 Solstrand, Bergen.

 - Invited speaker and panellist at NORA ground-breaking seminar series, February 2023.
 Title of the talk: [The Societal and Ethical Implications of Language Models](https://www.nora.ai/events/cutting-edge-ai-large-language-models.html).
-Title of the panel discussion: ``The Ethics of Large Language Models''.
+Title of the panel discussion: *The Ethics of Large Language Models*.

 - Invited speaker and panellist at UiB AI seminar series, February 2023.
 Title of the seminar: [ChatGPT – trussel eller mulighet i forskning og utdanning?](https://www.uib.no/ai/160136/fullsatt-aula-p%C3%A5-uib-ai-seminar-om-chatgpt).

 - Invited talk at Wolftech, February 2023.
-Title: ``Measuring harmful and toxic representations in Scandinavian language models''.
+Title: *Measuring harmful and toxic representations in Scandinavian language models*.

 - Invited speaker at ForskningsdageneUNG 2022, September 2022.
 I was invited to give an inspirational talk about my research to high school students during the research days, at the University of Bergen.
 I gave a presentation about NLP, and tried to motivate future students to seek a degree within informatics, NLP, or the broad field of AI.